Today becoming a pilot has become a lot easier than compared to 10 years before.

 It is time to pursue a career in becoming an airline pilot.

-First, find a flight school or ask someone who is a pilot to suggest a good flight training institute.
+First, find a flight school or ask a pilot to suggest a good flight training institute.

 Read back to step 3 again before choosing a flight school.